All Episodes

 They're still hoping for that.

-They are beginning to do you may see these pretty soon.
+They are beginning to do story.

-They are commissioning stories, man on the street stories, going out and finding Trump supporters at a Trump rally And asking them one question.
+They are commissioning stories, man on the street stories, going out and finding Trump supporters at a Trump rally and asking them one question.

 What would it take for you to stop supporting Donald Trump?